-The Road films became a new musical-comedy genre to which many imitators would be compared, almost invariably unfavorably.
-The characters played by Bing and Bob were con-men who openly acknowledged to the audience that they knew they were in a motion picture.
-They defied Paramount to have them killed because they had a contract to do another picture.
+The Road films became a new musical-comedy genre to which many imitators would be compared, usually unfavorably.
+The characters played by Bing and Bob were con-men who openly acknowledged to the audience that they knew they were in a movie.
+They defied Paramount to have them killed because they had contracts to do more films.
 As the series progressed even the bad guys got wise to the action.
 For example, the patty-cake routine that Bing and Bob used to escape trouble didn't always work because the bad guys, too, had seen the previous picture.
 The Road to Utopia employed a movie critic who intervenes from time to time to evaluate the movie for the audience, even suggesting when it would be best to go for popcorn, usually, of course, while Crosby was singing.

 At the series outset Dorothy Lamour was nearly as big a star as Crosby and Hope, but as the series unfolded her star progressively dimmed, in the end leaving her only a brief appearance in the final Road flic.
 By the 1960s Lamour had retired from show business to devote more time to her family in Baltimore.
 Crosby wanted Brigitte Bardot to play the female lead in "Road to Hong Kong," but in the end had to settle for Joan Collins.
 An 8th road picture was to be filmed in 1978.
 It had been tentatively called "Road to the Fountain of Youth" and would have reunited Bing, Bob and Dorothy.
-Before the new adventure could begin Bing died suddenly of a heart attack in Spain.
+The script was in rewrite when Bing fell dead of a sudden heart attack in Spain.

 ROAD TO SINGAPORE